Cynthetic13/Pot-Generator/README.md

 - [ ] Rounded Top
 - [ ] Cube Shape
 - [ ] Circle Bottom
+- [ ] Preset Shapes (Herringbone Pattern, Triangulated Pattern, Weave Pattern, etc)
+- [ ] Texture loading (generate a heightmap from a texture to use on the surface of the mesh)

+## Under Consideration
+- [ ] Procedural Texture Generation (more advanced feature for creative indviduals, and allows more flexibility, but might be hard to properly stress test)
+- [ ] Built-in stress testing to match the 3D printing overhand specs (generates a heatmap that will show the user where the hardest parts of the print will be, red will make it not usable)
+- [ ] Proper layering to represent the final product (concrete layers more than plastic 3D printing)
+- [ ] Albedo and Normal Texture Maps to allow the user to see something similar to what the final product will look like (UV unwrapping it might be the complex part)
+- [ ] Cube Maps or something similar to give a person an idea of what it might look like in different environments (requires PBR shader and properly sourced PBR texture maps)

 ## The future
 This is only a proof of concept in C++, i will either port this to Javascript using Three.js, or compile it to WebAssembly as a library for Javascript/Node.js